Insight

 Here, we explore 3 key Taylor Swift-inspired business strategies brands can consider to evolve and grow their own businesses.

 Taylor Swift’s career is marked by her ability to regularly overhaul her presence, whether it’s re-recording her earlier body of work or evolving her music style based on evolving tastes.
 Her innovative approach keeps her work fresh and relevant to her fans.
 In moving from genres including country (Taylor Swift) to pop (Lover) to indie folk (Evermore), she’s overhauled her presence 11 times.
-Like with any successful brand launch, bringing these new eras to life involved careful consideration and strategic planning by the Swift team.
+Like with any successful brand strategy and launch, bringing these new eras to life involved careful consideration and strategic planning by the Swift team.

 Brands can innovate by…